heche-psb/fossiler/README.md

 **Age Bounds:** 83.8 - 71.9 mya.

-**Taxon & Specimen & Rock:** *Celastrinites wardii*, Extension 3771, Extension Formation (Nanaimo Group), Vancouver Island, British Columbia, Cretaceous to of Canada.
+**Taxon & Specimen & Rock:** *Celastrinites wardii*, Extension 3771, Extension Formation (Nanaimo Group), Vancouver Island, British Columbia, Cretaceous of Canada.

 **Phylogenetic Justification:** (Bell, 1957) reported the fossil species *Celastrinites wardii* on the flora of the Nanaimo Group.
 (Knowlton, 1919) proposed the phylogenetic assignment of *Celastrinites* to Celastraceae.

-**Age Justification:** The age of Extension Formation was estimated to be Early Campanian (Bell, 1957).
+**Age Justification:** The age of Extension Formation was estimated to be Early Campanian (Hamblin, 2012).
 Thus, we used the age 83.8 - 71.9 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

 :microscope: **${\text{\color{green} Fossil \ No.26}}$**